 Theory only matters if you can apply it.
 You’ll work through real leadership scenarios drawn directly from your context.

-Our approach to leadership coaching training is flexible because we recognise that different organisations and managers have different needs.
-Some leaders benefit from individual executive coaching engagements tailored to their organisational context.
-Others may prefer intensive group programmes where they learn alongside peers from different sectors.
+Our approach to coaching skills training is flexible because we recognise that different organisations and managers have different needs.
+Some managers benefit from one-to-one coaching skills development tailored to their role and organisational context.
+Others prefer intensive group programmes where they learn alongside peers from different sectors.

-One of the strengths of leadership coaching training is its applicability across sectors.
+One of the strengths of our manager-as-coach training is its applicability across sectors.
 We’ve worked with managers in vastly different industries, and whilst the surface details vary, the fundamental human dynamics remain consistent.

 In the public sector, whether that’s the British Army, Royal Navy, universities, or NHS charities, there’s often an established hierarchy that managers worry about disrupting.
 The concern is whether you can coach whilst maintaining clear lines of authority.
 The answer is absolutely yes, but it requires understanding the nuances of your organisational culture.

 In the private sector, we’ve worked with managers at BMW UK, Snows Motor Group, and professional services firms where performance pressure is intense.
-These environments demand results, and some managers initially see coaching as “going soft.
-What they discover is that coaching raises standards by increasing ownership, judgement, and capability.
+These environments demand results, and some managers initially see coaching as “going soft”.
+What they discover is that coaching raises standards by increasing ownership, judgment, and capability.

-Whether you’re managing automotive technicians, civil servants, healthcare professionals, or creative teams, the principles of coaching training for executives remain the same: develop self-awareness, create thinking space, ask powerful questions, and trust your team’s resourcefulness.
+Whether you’re managing automotive technicians, civil servants, healthcare professionals, or creative teams, the principles of this training remain the same: develop self-awareness, create thinking space, ask powerful questions, and trust your team’s resourcefulness.

 Corporate Account Director, Snows Group- Richard Betts